 Can the dentist refuse to clean your teeth?
 Yes, perhaps when they are trying to protect your health.
 If you notice blood while brushing, if your teeth appear bigger than normal, if you are experiencing persistent bad breath, if you are gums are irritated and swollen, these are all signs of gum disease.

 Periodontitis is a chronic infection of the gums.
 It’s a disease which needs to be treated as early as possible.
 Bacteria collect in the pocket and space below the gum line around calculus that has built up because of lack of flossing.
-The acid secreted by bacteria can also lead to dissolving bone tissue which can connect your teeth and jawbone says dentist in AZ 85015.
+The acid secreted by bacteria can also lead to dissolving bone tissue which can connect your teeth and jawbone says dentist in phoenix, AZ 85015.
 If left untreated, the chronic infection increases and you may lose your teeth.

 While a regular cleaning polishes the teeth, deep cleaning removes bacteria from the mouth.
 Thus, cleaning is not possible till the periodontitis is not treated.
 When a dentist states this, many patients are taken aback but it’s only in their interest to listen to the dentist’s advice.